IDN-Media/acp-control-center/Docs/Privacy.md

 - a deterministic ownership marker comment (`# ACC-MANAGED-WRAPPER`).

 The app shows the complete script before installation.
 It does not accept arbitrary environment variables or arbitrary shell fragments.
-Installation uses private directories (`0700`), an executable wrapper (`0700`), destination race checks, syntax validation, atomic first installation, and read-back verification.
-Existing destinations are rejected rather than replaced.
+First-time setup rejects existing destinations.
+Migration reads unmanaged wrappers as text and re-renders them into ACC's managed format without modifying the source file.
+Edits and rollbacks back up the current managed wrapper first, replace it atomically, then run syntax, parse, marker, permission, and read-back verification.
+If replacement verification fails, the previous managed wrapper is restored automatically.
 Xcode ACP plist files remain read-only.

 The lifecycle classifier determines whether a wrapper is app-owned using ALL of the following conditions at the single managed target path: